jimmgarrido/jimmgarr-site/_posts/2017-03-19-Quick-Look-iOS.md

 }
 {% endhighlight %}

-When you are ready to present a preview, create a new document interaction controller with the static `UIDocumentInteractionController.FromUrl` method by passing it a path to the file.
+When you are ready to present a preview, create a new document interaction controller with the static `FromUrl` method inside `UIDocumentInteractionController`. by passing it a path to the file.
 Then assign the delegate and present the controller with `PresentPreview`:

 {% highlight csharp linenos %}
 var previewController = UIDocumentInteractionController.FromUrl(